Let us you tell you a story…

 Bad information and advice still runs rampant today.
 So much so that the #1 question we have been asked since my company was founded is “Are the SAT and ACT looked at equally by colleges?” – to which we of course always say yes.

 That leads to the second most asked question: “Are you sure?”

 Getting good, accurate information is essential to navigating and managing the college prep process.
 This is why we host so many educational college prep seminars for free in private family homes, community organizations, and even schools.
 This is why we take the time to educate families who reach out to us on the differences between the SAT and ACT – and why we are happy to send SAT and ACT diagnostic tests, grade the results, and provide an evaluation for any family who reaches out to us for no cost and no obligation.

 The best time for most students to do SAT/ACT prep is the summer before junior year, which means the best time to take SAT and ACT diagnostic tests is in the latter months of sophomore year.
+That said, it is never too late to take a diagnostic test if you are uncertain which test you should be focusing on.
 Diagnostic tests may seem annoying, and they may take up time, but they are worth it.